It has lovely light and soft wool batting

 Playing With Jacks

 Swirls is a Circle Lord design.

 and scrappy binding.
 When I went searching I discovered considerable left over black, red, grey binding strips and with the addition of a few more pieces I had my almost ready-made binding.
-Love it!My Blue Heaven
+Love it, gifted to great nephew in Boston.My Blue Heaven